 Step 4: Fill your perforated chamber with ground coffee.

-Pour in the amount of coffee you’d like to the top basket (perforated chamber) of your percolator.
+Pour in the amount of coffee you’d like to your percolator’s top basket (perforated chamber).

 Don’t overfill it, as this can increase the risk of spillover.